AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/plan-a-scenario/faq.md

 Data transfer refers to the amount of data transferred through your scenario.
 For example,  a scenario that retrieves a 100KB image from Workfront, then uploads the image to a document storage provider.
 The amount of data used in this scenario is 200KB.

+## What is a connection?

+### Answer

+A connection is the link between your [!DNL Workfront Fusion] account and the third-party service you want to use.
+The connection can be  created when editing a scenario.

+For more information, see [Connection overview](/help/workfront-fusion/get-started-with-fusion/understand-fusion/connection-overview.md).

 ## What are aggregators?

 ### Answer

 An [!UICONTROL Aggregator] merges data into one single collection.
 An example of this is files being compressed into a zip archive and sent as an email attachment.

-For more information, see [[!UICONTROL Aggregator] module in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/aggregator-module.md).
+For more information, see [[!UICONTROL Aggregator] module](/help/workfront-fusion/references/modules/aggregator-module.md).

-## What is data transfer?

-### Answer

-Data transfer refers to the amount of data transferred through your scenario.
-For example, suppose you have a scenario that retrieves a 100KB image from FTP and reduces its size to 50KB and saves both images to [!DNL Dropbox].
-The amount of data used in this scenario is 250KB.

-## What is a connection?

-### Answer

-A connection is the link between your [!DNL Workfront Fusion] account and the third-party service you want to use.
-The connection can be easily created when editing a scenario.
-To add a connection, click the **[!UICONTROL Add]** button in the module setting and follow the step-by-step instructions.

-For more information, see [Connections overview](../../workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md).

 ## What happens if I let [!DNL Workfront Fusion] process an email containing more than one attachment?